 |Vitamin C||30% -35% of daily required|

-It also contain some quantity of calcium, potassium, and vitamin B 6
+It also contains some quantity of calcium, potassium, and vitamin B 6

 When Can I Start To Give Cabbage To My Baby?